sasquatch678/A-Painted-World---Remastered/README.md

 A Painted World - Remastered comes with several customization options.

-There is ultrawide support under the "ULTRAWIDE SUPPORT" section of Mod Organizer 2.
+- **Ultrawide Support** can be found under the "ULTRAWIDE SUPPORT" section of Mod Organizer 2.
 Be sure to disable the 16x9 version of the mods in this section for full support.

-If you own the Deluxe Edition of the game, you should enable the Unofficial Oblivion Remastered Patch - Deluxe here.
+- If you own the **Deluxe Edition** of the game, you should enable the Unofficial Oblivion Remastered Patch - Deluxe here.

-By default Simple Fast Start is enabled as an alternate start mod, disable it if you wish to play through the opening sewer sequence.
+- By default Simple Fast Start is enabled as an **alternate start** mod, disable it if you wish to play through the opening sewer sequence.

-No Fast Travel Remastered can be enabled if you want to play without fast travel (there are alternate methods of travel in the list).
+- **No Fast Travel Remastered** can be enabled if you want to play without fast travel (there are alternate methods of travel in the list).

 >[!TIP]
 >You don't need to mess with the load order after changing any of these options.
 They have already had been patched for the rest of the modlist where applicable.